Thesis and Introduction

 - The typical cross-chain user experience is almost universally poor and badly explained.

-- Products that do offer native swapping often do so at rates which can be described as vaguely similar to the global index price at best, and often with unacceptably high slippage.
-Accurate and fair swap pricing should not be an afterthought.
+- Products that offer native swapping frequently provide rates that are, at best, only loosely comparable to the global index price, often relying on centralized oracle prices and exhibiting unacceptably high slippage.
+Ensuring accurate and fair swap pricing should be a priority, not an afterthought.

 Rather, the method for transferring value between chains would be better if: